Memento Mori: Remember that you Must Die

 Sliding scale: $15 – $65

-On the payment check-out page, please enter the amount you’re able to afford.
+On the payment check-out page, please enter any additional amount you’re able to afford above $15.
 Contributing even a little extra allows us to offer discounted rates to those in our community who really need it.
 Thank you for all your generosity!

 In this 90-minute generative writing class, we will take up memento mori as both method and subject.
-Through creative-oracular strategies that open new ways of thinking and framing, we will work toward two new pieces of writing.
+Guided by creative oracular strategies and feminist art practices, we will practice the art of decay appreciation through writing.

 What both writing and divination have taught me is that memento mori—“remember that you must die”—is a dirge and a creative, hermeneutic discipline that steadies the gaze until the present trembles with specificity.